sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 animal keys are also present.

 VoucherTypeName
     The type of voucher
 VoucherCode
     The voucher's unique code
 VoucherVetName
+    The vet or other organisation the voucher can be redeemed with VoucherVetAddress
+    The address of the vet or other organisation the voucher can be redeemed with VoucherVetTown / VoucherVetCity
+    The city of the vet or other organisation the voucher can be redeemed with VoucherVetCounty / VoucherVetState
+    The state of the vet or other organisation the voucher can be redeemed with VoucherVetPostcode / VoucherVetZipcode
+    The zipcode of the vet or other organisation the voucher can be redeemed with VoucherVetPhone
+    The phone number recorded in the work phone field of the vet or other organisation the voucher can be redeemed with VoucherVetEmailAddress
-   The vet or other organisation the voucher can be redeemed with VoucherValue
+    The email address of the vet or other organisation the voucher can be redeemed with
+VoucherValue
     The amount the voucher can be redeemed for if appropriate VoucherIssued
     The date the voucher was issued
 VoucherExpires
     The date the voucher expires
 VoucherRedeemed
     The date the voucher was redeemed/used VoucherComments
     Any comments about the voucher

 Incident Keys
 -------------